 #3.
 Headless and composable tech stacks replace legacy systems

-Among the most transformative B2B eCommerce trends on the horizon, the shift from legacy systems to headless and composable architectures is advancing rapidly and shows no signs of slowing down.
+The shift from monolithic legacy systems to headless and composable architectures is accelerating across B2B eCommerce.
 According to WP Engine, 73% of all businesses surveyed are already using headless website architecture, and this number continues to rise steadily year over year.

 As we move closer to 2026, we expect headless and composable systems to become the standard for B2B eCommerce infrastructure.
 Companies that delay this transition will likely face limitations in launching new digital experiences, integrating emerging technologies like AI, or supporting omnichannel buyer journeys.